janbodnar/Python-Skolenie/dictionary.md

 ## Sorting

-Starting from Python 3.7, dictionaries in CPython (the most common implementation of Python)
-maintain insertion order.
-This means the order in which you add key-value pairs to the dictionary
+Since Python 3.7, dictionaries preserve insertion order.
+This means the order in which
-is preserved when iterating over it or accessing elements.
+key-value pairs are added to the dictionary is kept when iterating over it.

 We might want to sort the data in a normal or reverse order.
 We can sort the data by keys
 or by values.